MatuaDoc/OnslowCollege.github.io/classroom/github.md

 ## Commit your code

 6. After you have staged your changes and entered a commit message, click on the ![Commit](../img/check.svg) Commit button.
-7. There are two ways to push the commit(s) to Github:
+7. There are two ways to push the commit(s) to GitHub:
    1. Click on the Sync Changes button (if it is showing), **or**
    2. Click on the ![Ellipsis](../img/ellipsis.svg) button then click Push.